VictorCambraia/ROS_HMP_Collision_Avoidance/README.md

 7 - I NEED to improve the blocking camera strategy.
 Which actually means another refactor of the code.
 The best would be: if there is really someone (if the msg is published), then say stop_robot == 0.
 Else, check for covered or not

+8 - SOLVE this issue RuntimeError: out of range value for argument "y".
+I basically need to put a try and catch on this part of the code

 TODOs that are not a must (but would be good if I could implement them)

 -> Search for others datasets (I actually dont think I will have enough time for this)